ymeskini/python-patterns/02_the_7_principles_of_modern_software_design/05_depend_on_abstractions/exercises/cloud_service/description.md

         print("Cloud service connected.")
 ```

-As you can see, the class directly depends on Google-specific classes: `GoogleCredentials`, `GoogleService`, and `GoogleStorage`.
+As you can see, the class directly depends on custom Google-specific classes: `GoogleCredentials`, `GoogleService`, and `GoogleStorage` created by your colleagues.
 You want to remove this direct dependency.
-However, you can't change the original classes provided by Google.
-In fact, you don't even have access to the source code of those classes.
+However, you can't change the original classes.
+In fact, you don't even have access to the source code of those classes (For example it is an internal package).
 How do you solve this?
 Refactor your code to remove the direct dependency.

 Compatible Python Versions: 3.8+